 Always contact the park ranger’s office to ask what terrain, animals, and weather to expect along the way.
 Let the ranger and someone else at home know where you plan to travel and when you expect to get back.

 Lastly, pack the essentials like a first aid kit, whistle, raincoat, matches, and extra water and food in case the unexpected occurs.

 Motorcycle Road Trips

-As Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”
-By following a few simple tips, and using some common sense, you can make sure you and your loved ones avoid harm.
+As Benjamin Franklin once said, “An ounce of prevention is worth a pound of cure.”
+By following a few simple safety tips and using some common sense, you can make sure you and your loved ones avoid harm.